 Art teachers are always looking for the next best way to sort our assortment of clay supplies.
-Yes, I get a little giddy when things are neatly organized and it brings me great pride when students mention how these organizational tidbits truly work well and make everyone’s life in the art room that much easier.
+Yes, I get a little giddy when things are neatly organized, and it brings me great pride when students mention how these organizational tidbits work well and make everyone’s life in the art room that much easier.

 How do you label glazes for students to use in the art room?